ec-europa/qa-automation/README.md

 This folder contains the code sniffs developed by the FPFIS QA team.
 Current included checks are:
+- check if info file does not exceed maximum filesize
 - check required properties in info file
 - check forbidden properties in info file
 - check if features api is set to version 2